- Related pages:

 One early 19th century RP sound change has already dropped beyond the horizon.
-Older RP had been rhotic.
+Older RP had been rhotic (pronouncing every r).
 It’s estimated that non-rhotic RP appeared by 1800 (only r before a vowel is pronounced, “hearing, write” but not “card, painter”).
 The prescriptive debate for and against rhotic RP continued to about 1850 (Mugglestone 2003), confirming its final disappearance.
-Daniel Jones, born in 1881, possibly never heard rhotic RP, but Ellis or Sweet might have done.
+Daniel Jones, born in 1881, possibly heard rhotic RP by the elderly, while Ellis or Sweet might have heard more.
 Rhotic RP had been abandoned before it could be recorded, so we can only try to imagine what it sounded like.

 Wood, Sidney.
 2017.
 A spectrographic study of sound change in nineteenth century Kent.
 In Tsudzuki, Masaki & Masaki Taniguchi (eds), A Festschrift for Jack Windsor Lewis on the occasion of his 90th Birthday, 215-246, Journal of the English Phonetic Society of Japan 21.